 Having said that, there is so much more each of us can do to alleviate the human suffering happening in our backyard and on our watch.
 We’ve taken a horrible situation in Central America and made it worse by forcing some very vulnerable people to stay in a region that is effectively under the operational control of the cartels.

 The tent city starts right next to the border with some tents tied off directly to the bridge on the Mexican side and run right down to the Rio Grande in full view of the border fence.
 Up until January of last year asylum seekers could remain safely in the US while their applications were reviewed but now 2500 of them are forced to stay nearby in this makeshift camp.
 They fear leaving the border due to the high rates of kidnapping by criminal gangs and the extreme difficulty in getting back in time for their next hearing.
-The UN and Red Cross apparently want nothing to do with the situation due to political sensitivities on both sides of the border so many of the camp services are organized organically by the various national groups within the camp and some dedicated (and inspiring) NGOs
+The UN and Red Cross apparently want nothing to do with the situation due to political sensitivities on both sides of the border so many of the camp services are organized organically by the various national groups within the camp and some dedicated (and inspiring) NGOs.

 Want to print your doc?
-This is not the way.

 Try clicking the ⋯ next to your doc name or using a keyboard shortcut (